bryanlarry/bryanlarry/README.md

 I work as a full-stack developer in Goiânia, Brasil.

-🔭 I’m currently working on a Logistic and transportation software
+🔭 I’m currently working on a transportation and logistics software

 🌱 I’m currently learning Node JS frameworks